 The QGIS.ORG Grant Programme aims to support work from our community that would typically not be funded by client/contractor agreements.
-For the first time, this year we did not accept proposals for the development of new features.
-Instead proposals should focus on infrastructure improvements and polishing of existing features.
+This means that we did not accept proposals for the development of new features.
+Instead proposals focus on infrastructure improvements and polishing of existing features.

 Voting to select the successful projects was carried out by our QGIS Voting Members.
-Each voting member was allowed to select up to 6 of the 10 submitted proposals by means of a ranked selection form.
+Each voting member was allowed to select up to 6 proposals.
 The full list of votes are available here (on the first sheet).
-The second sheet contains the calculations used to determine the winner (for full transparency).
+The following sheets contain the calculations used to determine the winner (for full transparency).
 The table below summarizes the voting tallies for the proposals: